Good News !!!

 One public computer is available for half-hour appointments and printing and photocopying will also be available.

 Our Select & Collect service is still available for those who would rather not visit the library.

 In addition to select and collect we shall also be making up ‘pot luck’ bags of withdrawn books to offer to readers for a donation.

 We understand that some people will still not be able to visit the library at the moment due to ill health, shielding, or carer responsibilities, so we are pleased to be able to offer our Home Library Service.
 Books can be selected by the library team and delivered to your doorstep free of charge.
 We will also collect any library books from your doorstep to return to the library on your behalf.
 Please telephone the library during opening hours if you would like to use this service.

-For the time being, our opening hours are Tuesdays and Fridays from 10am to 12 noon and from 2pm to 4pm.
-You can contact Derwent Valley Bridge on 01723 863052 or email: firstname.lastname@example.org
+For the time being, our opening hours will be Tuesdays and Fridays from 10am to 12 noon and from 2pm to 4pm.
+You can contact Derwent Valley Bridge on 01723 863052 or email: email@example.com